rajatroel/bot-files/README.md

 ---

 ### 🛑 Important Things to Remember
 * **To Stop:** Pull down your phone's notification center and tap **Exit** on the Termux notification.
 This will automatically kill the automation.
-(If the notification is not appearing, simply close Termux from your recent apps and open it again—it will appear).
+(If the notification is not appearing, simply close Termux from your recent apps and open it again (it will appear).
 Finally, open MacroDroid and manually toggle the main switch to **OFF**.
 * **To Restart:** Whenever you want to run the bot again, just open MacroDroid, enable the main switch, and let the automation take over!
 * **Must Read:** Lock termux and macrodroid in your recent tab so they can't be kill by notorious background killer. **[Contact the developer](https://t.me/iamrajatroel)** to get the license key or to submit your feedback and get updates.